xtimmy86x/ha-s7plc/docs/configuration.md

 - **Name** (optional): Custom friendly name for the entity.
 If not provided, a name is generated from the address
 - **Current Temperature Address**: PLC address to read the current temperature (REAL)
 - **Target Temperature Address**: PLC address to read/write the target setpoint (REAL)
-- **Preset Mode Address** (optional): PLC address to write the HVAC mode (0=OFF, 1=HEAT, 2=COOL, 3=HEAT_COOL)
+- **Preset Mode Address** (optional): PLC address to write HVAC mode commands.
+- **On/Off Address** (optional): Separate boolean enable address.
+The integration writes `false` for OFF and `true` for every enabled HVAC mode.
+This is useful when the PLC's mode register has no native OFF value.
+- **Bidirectional Preset Mode**: Read the preset mode address back from the PLC, so changes made by an HMI or PLC program are reflected in Home Assistant.
+It is disabled by default to preserve write-only command-register behavior.
+- **Preset mode values**: Map Home Assistant's OFF, HEAT, COOL, HEAT_COOL, AUTO, DRY, and FAN_ONLY modes to the integer codes expected by the PLC.
+The defaults are `0`, `1`, `2`, and `3` for the first four modes; AUTO, DRY, and FAN_ONLY are disabled by default.
+Leave any mapping empty to hide/disable that mode.
-- **HVAC Status Address** (optional): PLC address to read the actual HVAC status as an integer (0=OFF, 1=HEATING, 2=COOLING).
-When configured, the `hvac_action` property reflects the real PLC status instead of inferring it from the temperature comparison.
-If not provided, the action is estimated by comparing current vs. target temperature
+- **HVAC Status Address** (optional): PLC address used to report the current HVAC action independently from the commanded mode.
+- **HVAC status values**: Map one or more comma-separated PLC integers to OFF, HEATING, COOLING, IDLE, DRYING, FAN, PREHEATING, or DEFROSTING.
+Defaults are `0`, `1`, and `2` for OFF, HEATING, and COOLING.
+Unmapped values fall back to IDLE.
+If no status address is provided, the action is estimated by comparing current and target temperatures.
 - **Min Temperature**: Minimum allowed target temperature (default: 7.0°C)
 - **Max Temperature**: Maximum allowed target temperature (default: 35.0°C)
 - **Temperature Step**: Step increment for temperature adjustments (default: 0.5°C)

 The entity exposes a `climate_type` attribute set to **"Setpoint Control"**.

+Preset-mode values must be unique, and a status code cannot be assigned to two different statuses.
+Both the options flow and side panel reject ambiguous mappings before saving.

 #### Entity Sync